 In this article, our Las Vegas DUI defense attorneys discuss:

-For a general overview of all drunk/drugged driving sentences, go to our article on Nevada DUI penalties.
+For a general overview, go to our article on Nevada DUI penalties.

 1. Can I go to jail for a DUI first in Las Vegas, Nevada?